Estimated reading time: 7 minutes

 6. Two-Person Rule

-The cash handling policy should have a strict two-person rule, stating that there will always be at least two people when cash is handled, counted, or transported.
+The cash-handling policy should have a strict two-person rule, stating that at least two people must be present whenever cash is handled, counted, or transported.

 The two people should not be related or have personal financial issues.